 There has been a dramatic increase in pirate attacks in the Gulf of Guinea.
 The countries of Benin and Nigeria have reported more than 20 incidents.
 That number could increase as more and more oil is shipped from the region.

 Entry filed under: Africa, BRIC (Brazil, Russia, India, China), International Crime, National Security and Defense.
-Tags: Africa, Defense, International Crime, Marine Corps, maritime domain awareness, pirates.
+Tags: Africa, International Crime, Marine Corps, maritime domain awareness, pirates, Topics.